Mohamed Touré (soccer, born 2004): Adelaide United

-Toure joined A-League club Adelaide United in 2020, starting in the Adelaide United Youth squad that played in A-League Youth and NPL South Australia.
-On 8 February 2020, Toure made his A-League debut in a 2–1 win against Brisbane Roar becoming the third youngest debutant in the league at 15 years and 320 days old behind Teeboy Kamara (15 years, 212 days) and Idrus Abdulahi (15 years, 216 days).
+Touré joined A-League club Adelaide United in 2020, starting in the Adelaide United Youth squad that played in A-League Youth and NPL South Australia.
+On 8 February 2020, Touré made his A-League debut in a 2–1 win against Brisbane Roar becoming the third youngest debutant in the league at 15 years and 320 days old behind Teeboy Kamara (15 years, 212 days) and Idrus Abdulahi (15 years, 216 days).
 Additionally, he became the second youngest debutant for Adelaide United.
-On 13 February 2020, Toure signed his first professional contract with Adelaide United, a three-year scholarship deal that would keep him at the club until 2023.
-Bruce Djite, the club's director, expressed his praise for Toure, stating that he believes the scholarship contract will provide Toure with a clear pathway to continue his development as a professional player.
+On 13 February 2020, Touré signed his first professional contract with Adelaide United, a three-year scholarship deal that would keep him at the club until 2023.
+Bruce Djite, the club's director, expressed his praise for Touré, stating that he believes the scholarship contract will provide Touré with a clear pathway to continue his development as a professional player.

-On 14 February 2020, Toure scored his first goal for the club in the 84th minute of a 2–0 home win against Central Coast Mariners.
+On 14 February 2020, Touré scored his first goal for the club in the 84th minute of a 2–0 home win against Central Coast Mariners.
 At the age of just 15 years and 325 days, he became the youngest goalscorer in the history of the A-League.
-In an Original Rivalry match, on 23 January 2021, Toure scored the winning goal to secure 1–0 win for his side by full time.
-On April 2, 2022, Mohamed Toure started in the Original Rivalry match against Melbourne Victory, to where Adelaide United suffered a 1–0 defeat.
+In an Original Rivalry match, on 23 January 2021, Touré scored the winning goal to secure 1–0 win for his side by full time.
+On April 2, 2022, Mohamed Touré started in the Original Rivalry match against Melbourne Victory, to where Adelaide United suffered a 1–0 defeat.
 Unfortunately, in the 21st minute of the match, he suffered a dislocated shoulder that forced him out of the game and the rest of the season.
 This injury would eventually mark the end of his time with the club, as he had already agreed to a transfer to another team.